nutonomy/nuscenes-devkit/installation.md

 ```
 ### Install Python

-The devkit is tested for Python 3.5.
+The devkit is tested for Python 3.5 onwards, but we recommend to use Python 3.7.
 For Ubuntu: If the right Python version isn't already installed on your system, install it by doing
 ```
 sudo apt install python-pip
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
-sudo apt-get install python3.5 sudo apt-get install python3.5-dev
+sudo apt-get install python3.7 sudo apt-get install python3.7-dev
 ```
 For Mac OS: download from `https://www.python.org/downloads/mac-osx/` and install.